comegrant/dbt_docs_test/projects/data-model/transform/models/silver/operations/_operations__docs.md

 {% docs column__is_active_case_line %}

-Describes whether or not the case line is active.
-Is active unless a line is cancelled or deleted.
-1 is active and 0 is inactive.
+True if the case line is active, else false.
+If the case line is inactive it means that it has been deleted on the Operations UI.

 {% enddocs %}